-LMDC continues to maintain a small staff and office space to carry out its planning and community development activities, including grant management, project oversight, environmental and regulatory compliance monitoring, project coordination, and payment processing.
+LMDC continues to maintain a small staff with office space needed to carry out its planning and community development activities, including grant management, project oversight, environmental and regulatory compliance monitoring, project coordination, and payment processing.
 LMDC staff is now working both in the office a few days per week and remotely on other days due to the Pandemic.
-LMDC staff monitored the activities of 30 subrecipients and consultants, amended four subrecipient agreements, executed one new one and closed one contract while three other subrecipient agreements are in process of closing.
-LMDC staff distributed over \$9,600,000 in payments to subrecipients and consultants furthering the redevelopment of lower Manhattan.
+LMDC staff monitored the activities of 30 subrecipients and consultants.
+We executed one subrecipient agreement, closed another and amended three others, while moving another three subrecipient agreements very close to completion.
+We also closed two consultant (service) contracts and are in process of amending four of our consulting contracts.
+LMDC staff distributed over \$15,000,000 in payments to subrecipients and consultants furthering the redevelopment of lower Manhattan.

-No funds were charged to this activity for the past year while approximately \$174,000 in administrative costs was charged to the administrative activity in our other Grant (PA).
+No funds were charged to this activity for the past year while approximately \$280,000 in administrative costs was charged to the administrative activity in our other Grant (PA).
 In any event, the total administrative spending continues to fall within our administrative budget, and on a cumulative basis, administrative costs remain less than the 5% allowable for administrative expenses.